thereturnofyo/radix-file-storage/README.md

 A rudimentary file storage for Radix, just for fun as an experiment.
 Does nothing more than storing and retrieving bytes to and from a KeyValueStore.

+Example site that allows uploading of files and serves them based on their hashes: https://radix-files.vercel.app/

 ## Methods
 ### store_file
 Stores a file's bytes in the KeyValueStore with the file's hash as the key.